for a long companionship

 Dirt and sweat impair the breathability of functional materials.

 Waterproof and water-repellent are two different things.
 A membrane or a PU-coating care about the waterproofness, a durable-water-repellent (DWR) impregnation cares for the water-repelling.
 The DWR prevents the garment of being soaked with rain.
 Without DWR the pressure of the moisture from the outside would become so high, that water vapor from the inside can not escape any more.
 The garment loses its breathability, the water vapor cools down and condensates on the inside of the garment.
-The jacket feels wet and you begin to cold.
-Thus you mistakenly think that the jacket is „not waterproof any more“ – thereby it is solely endogenous sweat that deposits on the inside of the jacket.
+The jacket feels wet and you begin to feel cold.
+Thus you mistakenly think that the jacket is „not waterproof any more“ – whereas it is solely endogenous sweat that deposits on the inside of the jacket.

-The cleanser should be appropriate for the cleaning of „membrane“-clothing and spare chlorofluorocarbons that harm health and environment.
+The detergent should be appropriate for the cleaning of „membrane“-clothing and spare chlorofluorocarbons that harm health and environment.
 At the end of the wash cycle another rinse is advisable, because this removes the last tensides.
 Even more gentle is washing by hand (inside and outside).
 Please wash the garment as written in the care instructions.
 After washing the clothing should drip-dry until it is only moist.

 Correct washing prepares the garment ideally for the re-impregnation, which can only work optimum if all dirt and body fat were removed.